 What is the process of getting sedation dentistry?

 Before the procedure, your dentist will go over your medical history.
 Your dentist will ask about medications you’re currently taking and will determine whether you’re a candidate for sedation.
 You will be asked to carefully read a form detailing risks of sedation.
 As you are filling out paperwork, please ask any questions you can think of in terms of the sedation or procedure.
 We require paperwork be completed in any instance of sedation so you can know and understand the risks associated with sedation.
 Our office has oxygen and supplies which reverse the effects of sedation if needed.
 Your doctor will monitor your vital signs before, during, and following your sedation procedure.

 Grimes Dentistry offers oral sedation for various surgeries, longer appointments, or for patients with anxiety.
-Dr. Grimes will dispense to you either Halcion or Ativan; both are considered safe benzodiazapines.
-These medications will be taken as soon as you arrive at the dental office for your procedure, generally one hour prior to your appointment.
+Dr. Grimes will dispense to you Halcion; considered a safe benzodiazapines.
+This medication will be taken as soon as you arrive at the dental office for your procedure, generally one hour prior to your appointment.
 The medications have sedative and anti-anxiety properties.
 We will use pulse oximetry equipment to measure your body’s oxygen for added safety.
 You may not remember much of what happened during and shortly after your appointment so you need to have a responsible person drive you and care for you until the sedation effects diminish.

 Before Oral Sedation

 - You may not have anything to eat or drink for eight (8) hours prior to the appointment.

 - A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.

 - The patient should not drive a vehicle, or operate any machinery, for 24 hours following the anesthesia experience.